omarathon/riot-api-crawler/README.md

   - [**MatchFormatter.java**](riotapicrawler/src/lib/MatchFormatter.java): An interface which transforms an input Match into an output Object.

 The above interfaces, although seemingly abstract, provide a high level of customisability.
 They are combined in the following class:
-  - [**CrawlerConfig.java**](riotapicrawler/src/lib/CrawlerConfig): A *configuration class for the crawler*.
+  - [**CrawlerConfig.java**](riotapicrawler/src/lib/CrawlerConfig.java): A *configuration class for the crawler*.
 Stores a **MatchFilter** and **SummonerFilter** used by the crawler to  *predicate the crawled Matches and Summoners*,  and an **integer maxMatches property** which determines the *number of recent matches to obtain and send to the output handler for each crawled player*.

 Included in the presets folder of this repo, one may find presets for all of these interfaces and classes.
 They are also contained within the builds.

 The **provided presets** are mostly basic and show a *simple* and *more complex* example, however there is included **two OutputHandlers**:
   - [**FileOutputHandler.java**](riotapicrawler/presets/outputhandlers/FileOutputHandler.java) - An OutputHandler that writes a JSON file with name of the game ID for each Match object at a specified directory, with contents the output of the Match from its MatchFormatter.

 Utilises [Google Gson](https://github.com/google/gson).

   - [***PostFirebaseOutputHandler.java***](riotapicrawler/extras/postfirebaseoutputhandler/PostFirebaseOutputHandler.java) - An **extension output handler**, located within the *extras/postfirebaseoutputhandler* directory of this repo, which HTTP POSTs the formatted output from a MatchFormatter to a [Google Firebase](https://firebase.google.com/).

 Utilises [Google Gson](https://github.com/google/gson) and [firebase4j](https://github.com/bane73/firebase4j).

 ## Examples

-One may find examplar uses of the Crawler within the examples directory of this repo:
+One may find examplar uses of the Crawler within the *examples* directory of this repo:

- - Example.java: an examplar use of the Crawler, which:
+ - [**Example.java**](examples/Example.java): an examplar use of the Crawler, which:

-   - Only crawls Matches that are at least 20 minutes long,
+   - Only crawls Matches that are *at least 20 minutes long*,
-   - Only crawls Summoners that are at least level 30,
+   - Only crawls Summoners that are *at least level 30*,
-   - Only processes 5 recent Matches for each crawled Summoner,
+   - Only processes *5 recent Matches* for each crawled Summoner,
-   - Formats each Match into a set of statistics for both teams, and stores the results in JSON files within a given directory.
+   - Formats each Match into a *set of statistics for both teams*, and stores the results in *JSON files within a given directory*.

 ## Dependencies
 This project was developed via Maven, and used the following dependencies as libraries:
- - **[riot-api-java](https://github.com/taycaldwell/riot-api-java)** - com.github.taycaldwell, riot-api-java
+ - [**riot-api-java**](https://github.com/taycaldwell/riot-api-java) - com.github.taycaldwell, riot-api-java
 ```xml
 <repositories>
 	 <repository>